 Five Valentine’s Day Flowers and What They Supposedly Mean

-#5.)
-Peonies.
-They look kind of like carnations and represent "shame and bashfulness” so they might represent that an affair is going on.
+Peonies kind of look like carnations and represent "shame and bashfulness” so they might represent that an affair is going on.
 Personally, I'd be pretty happy with some peonies.
 I think they're gorgeous!